Grading Every Deal at the 2019 NBA Trade Deadline

 Gaining control of Johnson's Bird rights ahead of restricted free agency is a semi-big deal.
 Eric Bledsoe, Malcolm Brogdon (restricted) and Khris Middleton (player option) are all hitting the open market.
 Johnson is lower-grade insurance should one or more of them get richer offers from outside suitors.
 By ditching Maker's cap hit for 2019-20, the Bucks also give themselves more room to re-sign all three without going into the luxury tax.

 It still would've been nice for Milwaukee to get a second-rounder or someone with another cheap year left on his contract.
-Johnson has the strength to guard some bigger wings, but his under-developed offense will render him unplayable in certain postseason matchups.
+Johnson has the strength to guard some bigger wings, but his underdeveloped offense will render him unplayable in certain postseason matchups.

 Malachi Richardson to Philadelphia

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.